mtitus83/MMM-Starlight/DESIGN.md

 ## Performance Considerations

-- Parallel fetching during cache building improves initial load time.
+- Regular checks every 45 minutes balance freshness of data with efficiency.
-- The caching mechanism significantly reduces network requests after initial setup.
+- The caching mechanism reduces unnecessary network requests by only updating when content has changed.
+- Content comparison before updating prevents unnecessary DOM updates and improves performance.
 - Image caching reduces bandwidth usage and improves load times for returning users.
 - Scrolling and animations are optimized for smooth performance, with configurable speeds and pauses.

 ## Debugging

-The MMM-SunSigns module includes comprehensive debugging capabilities to assist with troubleshooting and development.
-These features are designed to provide detailed insights into the module's operations without affecting normal functionality when not in use.
+The debugging capabilities provide insights into the module's behavior, aiding in troubleshooting and development.
+The module includes comprehensive debugging capabilities:

-### Implementation

 1. Debug Mode Toggle:
    - Controlled by the `debug` option in the module configuration.